ibm-cloud-docs/ContinuousDelivery/troubleshoot_git.md

  1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg), and select **DevOps**.
 On the **Toolchains** page, click the toolchain to open its Overview page.
 Alternatively, on the app's Overview page, on the Continuous delivery card, click **View toolchain**, and then click **Overview**.
  1. On the GitHub card, click the menu and click **Configure**.
  1. Update the configuration settings to authorize {{site.data.keyword.cloud_notm}} to access GitHub.
 Click **Authorize** to go to the GitHub website.
 If you don't have an active GitHub session, you are prompted to log in.
-Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
+Click **Authorize Application** to allow {{site.data.keyword.cloud_notm}} to access your GitHub account.
  1. When you are finished updating the settings, click **Save Integration**.